quicwg/base-drafts/draft-ietf-quic-qpack.md

 ### Duplicate {#duplicate}

-An encoder duplicates an existing entry in the dynamic table using an instruction that begins with the '000' three-bit pattern.
+An encoder duplicates an existing entry in the dynamic table using an instruction that starts with the '000' three-bit pattern.
 This is followed by the relative index of the existing entry represented as an integer with a 5-bit prefix; see {{prefixed-integers}}.